kouklinaa/Term-extraction/README.md

       <constantAnnotationFeatures>type=RDFProjector</constantAnnotationFeatures>
     </project-baseline>
     ```
     * The second method is called *ToMap*.
-It aims to classify named entities by comparing the syntactic structures of entities and of skos labels.
-During the classification, a jaccard similarity is calculated between the terms.
-This lets us choose associations to keep :
+It aims to classify named entities by comparing the syntactic structure between the entities and skos labels.
+During the classification, a jaccard similarity is calculated.
+This score helps to choose the mappings we want to keep :
     ```xml
       <classify class="TomapProjector">
         <subject layer="words" feature="lemma"/>